 Government Program: HECM (Home Equity Conversion Mortgage)

-The HECM program, insured by the Federal Housing Administration (FHA) and administered by HUD, remains the most common reverse mortgage type, having served over 1.2 million American seniors since its inception (Federal Register, 2025).
+The HECM program, insured by the Federal Housing Administration (FHA) and administered by HUD, remains the most common reverse mortgage type, having served over 1.2 million American seniors since its inception, according to the Federal Register.

 2026 HECM Lending Limit: The maximum claim amount has increased to $1,249,125, up from $1,209,750 in 2025—a $39,375 increase representing 3.3% year-over-year growth (PRMI Delaware, 2025).
 This nationwide limit applies uniformly across all states, including Alaska, Hawaii, Guam, and the U.S. Virgin Islands.